tartiflette/tartiflette-aiohttp/README.md

 ### Tartiflette with subscriptions

-Tartiflette embed an easy way to deal with subscription.
+Tartiflette embeds an easy way to deal with subscription.
 The only thing to do is to fill in the `subscription_ws_endpoint` parameter and everything will work out of the box with `aiohttp` WebSockets.
 You can see a full example [here](examples/aiohttp/dogs).